-- 1. Fill the fresh water holding tank with bleach sanitizing solution.
+- 1. Fill the fresh water holding tank with bleach sanitizing solution (1 cup of bleach to 2 gallons of water).

 - 2. Turn on your fresh water pump switch.

-- 3. Go to each fixture and run cold water through until you smell bleach.
+- 3. Go to each fixture and run water through until you smell bleach.

 - Kitchen sink

 - Bathroom sink

 - Bath shower head

 - Outside shower head

 - 4. Turn off the fresh water pump

-- 5. Let sanitizer sit in the tank and lines for 4 hours then drain and rinse.
+- 5. Let sanitizer sit in the tank and lines for 4 hours then drain.

+- 6. Remove fresh water filter (which is in front of the pump) and rinse.